yurigalindo/PyTorchSamples/README.md

 # PyTorchSamples
-Collection of code I've written using PyTorch
+Collection of old code I've written using PyTorch.
+Currently, this repo is outdated since it does not follow best practices.